quexten/Kinko/Readme.md

-# Resticat - A GTK4 & Restic based backup tool
+# Resticat - Simple Desktop Backups

-Resticat is GTK4/Adwaita based Linux-desktop backup tool.
+Resticat is simple backup tool for the Linux-desktop.
 As the underlying backend, restic is used.
+For the ui, GTK4/Adwaita is used.
 For now, just S3 remotes (AWS/Wasabi/Backblaze b2) are supported, but rclone and file support are planned.

 When restoring, resticat automatically detects application configurations, and user files, and lets users toggle these separately.